-These are among the main findings of three nationally representative telephone surveys conducted in Morocco during the course of 2020-1 using a random digit dialing (RDD) approach.
+These are among the main findings of three nationally representative telephone surveys conducted in Morocco during the course of 2020-1.
+The sample was drawn through random digit dialing (RDD).
 Between July 2020 and March 2021, we interviewed 3,209 Moroccan citizens to track changes in their evaluations of their conditions over time during the pandemic.
-The margin of error for the reported results is ± 3 percentage points.
+The margin of error of these reported results is ± 3 percentage points.
 The surveys are part of Arab Barometer's sixth wave which was carried out in seven MENA countries.
 Arab Barometer's sixth wave is the only publicly available survey that captures the changing sentiments of citizens across MENA during the unprecedented times of the COVID-19 pandemic.
 Additional information about the surveys can be found in the links below.

-About AB6 How we did this
+About AB6 How we did this.